matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Cursors
 - Updated Views
 - Query Catching
-- Subselects
+- Sub-selects
 - ACID Compliance:
-    - Atomicity - all or nothing.
+    - Atomicity: All or nothing.
+    - Consistency:
-    - Consistency - transactions are valid to rules of the DB.
+        - Transactions are valid to rules of the DB.
+        - All previous execution steps related in current form.
-    - Isolation - Results of transactions are as if they are done end to end.
+    - Isolation: Results of transactions are as if they done end to end.
-    - Durability - Once a transaction is committed, it remains so.
+    - Durability: Once a transaction committed, it remains so.

 **RDBMS Deployment Architecture**